 wget -qq -O -- https://kernelcare.com/installer | bash sudo /usr/bin/kcarectl --register <your key>

-Like the other vendors considered here, KernelCare also springs from a good blood line–its creator is CloudLinux, the leading web hosting Linux-based OS vendor.
+Like the other vendors considered here, KernelCare also springs from a strong Linux pedigree: KernelCare was created by CloudLinux, the leading vendor for a Linux OS dedicated to web hosting.

 Easy install.
 No reboot required.
 Wide OS coverage (including one of the most popular Linux flavors, Ubuntu).
 Supports custom and fixed-date patching.
-Good support and industry know-how from CloudLinux.
+Good support and industry know-how from TuxCare.

-If you’re running an always-on system, (i.e. you can’t or won’t reboot), take a look at live kernel patching solutions.
+If you’re running an always-on system, or if you can’t or don’t want to reboot, you need to consider live kernel patching solutions.
 Of these, there are three kinds:

-- Fully automatic, advanced multi-platform–it does it for you, handling advanced threats on all platforms.
-E.g. KernelCare from CloudLinux.
+- Fully automatic, advanced multi-platform: it does it for you, also handles advanced threats, and works on all popular Linux distributions.
+E.g. KernelCare Enterprise

-If you want to learn more about live patching technology and how it enables your infrastructure security – read our most popular blog posts:
+If you want to learn more about live patching technology and how it enables your infrastructure security, you can read some of our most popular blog posts:

 - KernelCare fixes Meltdown and Spectre without reboots!

 - Why Live Patching Is a Game-Changing Cybersecurity Tool